South Korea raids US military bases in drugs probe

 They are accused of smuggling synthetic marijuana - known by the street names K2 and Spice - into the country through the US military's postal service.

-Seven of them, including five soldiers, are thought to have been involved in the sale of the drugs, 12 were users and three acted as middlemen, the New York Times reported.
-It added that a soldier's spouse and another soldier's fiancée were also involved.
+Seven of them, including five soldiers, are thought to have been involved in the sale of the drugs, 12 were users and three acted as middlemen.
+A soldier's spouse and another soldier's fiancée are also involved, the police told the BBC.

 The 17 soldiers are currently stationed at Camp Humphreys, about 48km (30 miles) south of the capital Seoul, and at Camp Casey, an army outpost about 40km north of Seoul, according to the police.

-They allegedly distributed the drugs on the bases while communicating via Snapchat,
+They allegedly distributed the drugs on the bases while communicating via Snapchat.

 United States Forces Korea said on Wednesday that it was aware of the investigation.
 No soldiers are currently in confinement or being detained in relation to it, it said in a statement.